-Those who are angry about this and think it sexist are ignorant of Scripture and believe a false assumption that all things are supposed to be equal (and are likely under the influence of deceiving spirits).
+Those who are angry about God’s order are ignorant of Scripture and believe a false assumption that all things are supposed to be equal.
 The kingdom of God has hierarchy and does not declare that all government, giftings or callings are equal.
 (We will be judged equally based on what we were given.)
-Sexism was a word coined in 1964 by feminists after the civil rights act in America.
-They coined this word as a rhetorical device to attack anyone who disagreed with their flawed conclusion that there are no gender distinctions.
 The whole sexism argument is an attempt to usurp male authority.
 The natural order is that man is stronger physically and meant to protect, guide, and provide for the woman and his family.
 Even the animal kingdom understands this.

 We do not believe one’s ultimate value or worth is defined by wealth, power or status.
-Thus we are free to be who God has called us to be without covetousness of someone else’s authority.
+Renouncing that lie sets us free from coveting authority or possessions.

 In conclusion, government is God’s idea.
 Jesus said that, “To whom much is given, much will be required.” and the apostle James reminds us that, “Those who teach will be judged more strictly.”
-Those who occupy places of authority need to take those positions seriously with a righteous measure of fear because God will hold all men accountable for the authority given them.
-Jesus modeled that kingdom power and authority should be used to serve humanity and not for selfish purposes.
-Let those appointed to lead to do so with love and justice.
+Those who occupy places of authority need to take those positions seriously with a righteous measure of fear because God will hold such men accountable.
+Jesus modeled that kingdom power and authority should be used to serve humanity not for selfish purposes.
+Let those appointed to lead do so with love and justice.